How to onboard & induct new staff - main region

-- Work through the schedule: In your onboarding process you identified the tools and knowledge required for success in the role and set up meetings with the appropriate people who could deliver this knowledge.
+- Work through the schedule: In the onboarding process you identified the tools and knowledge required for success and set up meetings with the people who can deliver this knowledge.
 These meetings should also allow your new employee to get to know colleagues, clients and key stakeholders.
 For example, perhaps they could attend a client meeting with one of the organisation’s top performers or sit in on an inter-department meeting.

 - Discuss learning and development: Linked to this is a discussion around the professional development opportunities that are available in your organisation, whether internal or external.